Adamkeren1/JavaSeleniumProject---Redmatch-QA/README.md

 # JavaSeleniumProject---Redmatch-QA

-This is a small scale java selenium based automation project.
+This is a small taste of a java selenium based automation project.

 I used java framework to operate selenium library actions + Db connection using JDBC library.